 Existing theory suggests that electrons having undergone phonon scattering would be scattered through large angles and the resulting phonon signal would be spatially highly delocalized, preventing atomic-resolution analysis.
 However, Krivanek and colleagues present some initial findings which, together with recent theoretical predictions8, suggest that, under appropriate conditions, the phonon signal may be sufficiently localized to study vibrations at a spatial resolution better than that achieved by scanning probe tip-enhanced vibrational spectroscopies9.
 The authors observed an exponential delocalization of the phonon signal as an electron probe is moved away from the surface of a sample and into the surrounding vacuum.
 However, there seems to be a more localized component of the signal that peaks in intensity close to the surface itself, and the researchers discuss a possible experimental geometry for signal collection which would enhance this more localized contribution.
-Furthermore, if the probe is inside the sample, the delocalization may be screened at the interface between two different types of electrically insulating material.[ok? and are these materials inside the sample?]
+Furthermore, if the probe is inside the sample, it appears that the delocalization may be screened at the interface between two materials with different types of electrical properties.[ok? and are these materials inside the sample? – yes these materials make up the sample]

 The authors also demonstrate a method for remotely exciting such phonons at a surface using the inherent delocalization of the signal; here the beam is located in the vacuum close to the edge of a sample which may potentially mitigate against electron-beam-induced damage of radiation-sensitive samples.
 These experiments investigating the spatial resolution of the phonon signal represent a clear example of experiment leading theory in terms of the interpretation of the results, and is indicative of the new experimental landscape which this development in instrumentation unfolds.
 Undoubtedly many more exciting experiments with this new technology will follow in the forthcoming years, aided by the delivery later in 2014 of a third-generation instrument to a shared user facility: the UK National Centre for Aberration Corrected STEM — SuperSTEM10 at Daresbury Laboratories, which is funded by the Engineering and Physical Science Research Council as a mid-range facility.
 I look forward to the community charting this new frontier of research.

 Figure 1 | Spatially resolved vibrational spectroscopy.
 In a scanning transmission electron microscope corrected for aberration effects, a focused beam of high energy electrons is incident on a thin sample, forming a probe of atomic dimensions.
-The electron beam transmitted through the sample, which comprises different types of atoms and bond lengths,[ok?] contains electrons which have experienced energy losses due to (inelastic) scattering events with atoms in the sample.
+The electron beam transmitted through the sample (which in this case comprises different types of atoms and bond lengths)[ok?] contains electrons which have experienced energy losses due to (inelastic) scattering events with atoms in the sample.
 These electrons can be dispersed in energy using a magnetic prism spectrometer (not shown), enabling a spectrum of scattered electron intensity versus energy loss to be obtained.
 Krivanek et al.1 show that, if the incident electron beam is energy-monochromated, then the energy spread associated with a beam that undergoes zero energy loss can be improved from 250 millielectronvolts (meV) to about 10 meV.
 This improvement allows the detection of spectroscopic signatures of spatially localized chemical-bond vibrations (phonons).

 Rik Brydson is at the Institute for Materials Research, School of Chemical and Process Engineering, University of Leeds, Leeds LS2 9JT, UK.